-*Please note that we only accept submissions written for the stage or theatre by Native American, Alaska Native, Native Hawaiian, and First Nations artists.
+*Please note that we only accept submissions written for the stage or theatre by American Indian, Alaska Native, Native Hawaiian, and First Nations artists.

-Scripts that are longer than 15 pages or read aloud at longer than 10 minutes will not be accepted.
+Scripts longer than 15 pages or read aloud at longer than 10 minutes will not be accepted.
 Fresh, surprising perspectives are welcome, and unique theatricality is a must.

 Some ideas to spark the imagination are:

-Native Voices is currently accepting submissions of full-length plays (60+ pages) by Native American, Alaska Native, Native Hawaiian, and First Nations playwrights addressing all themes and topics.
+Native Voices is currently accepting submissions of full-length plays (60+ pages) by American Indian, Alaska Native, Native Hawaiian, and First Nations playwrights addressing all themes and topics.

-The Retreat and Festival bring artists to Los Angeles to work on 3–5 plays through a rigorous directorial and dramaturgical commitment for 8–10 days in May/June.
-The retreat culminates in public staged readings of the plays at the Autry Museum of the American West in Los Angeles.
+The Retreat and Festival bring artists to Los Angeles to work on 3–4 plays through a rigorous directorial and dramaturgical commitment for 8–10 days in May/June.
+The Retreat culminates in public staged readings of the plays at the Autry Museum of the American West in Los Angeles and La Jolla Playhouse in San Diego.
 Selected playwrights receive artistic support as well as an honorarium; out-of-town artists receive roundtrip airfare plus lodging in Southern California.

-Selection Process: Full-length plays (60+ pages) received by August 10, 2020 will be read and evaluated.
+Selection Process: Full-length plays (60+ pages) received by August 2, 2021 will be read and evaluated.
 A select number of playwrights will be invited to submit formal proposals detailing their developmental goals should their play be chosen for the short list.
 Scripts will then be sent to a committee of nationally recognized theatre artists for further evaluation.
-With their help, Native Voices selects up to five plays for the Playwrights Retreat and Festival of New Plays.
-Playwrights will be notified in January 2021.
+With their help, Native Voices selects up to four plays for the Playwrights Retreat and Festival of New Plays.
+Playwrights will be notified in February 2022.

 A Note About the Native Voices Distance Dramaturgy Process

-Months prior to residencies at the Playwrights Retreat and Festival of New Plays, selected playwrights participate in dramaturgical conversations with an assigned director and dramaturg.
+Months prior to residencies, selected playwrights participate in dramaturgical conversations with an assigned director and dramaturg.
 Workshops with these creative teams and a cast of professional actors commence once the playwright arrives on-site.
 It is important to note that these conversations and workshops are playwright driven, allowing the writer to shape their own developmental path.
 Selected playwrights should be prepared to dedicate adequate time to this process prior to arriving on-site.